cupcake-recipes.com

 Storing and Reheating Tips

-If you happen to have any leftovers, let the cooked apples cool down completely to room temperature.
-Transfer them to an airtight container and pop them in the fridge.
-They will stay fresh and delicious for up to 5 days.
+If you somehow end up with leftovers (which rarely happens in my house, to be completely honest), they store beautifully.
+Just let the apples cool down to room temperature, then transfer them to an airtight container.
+They will stay fresh and delicious in the refrigerator for up to 4 or 5 days.

 Frequently Asked Questions